 We usually run these events at the start of semester 1 and Semester 2.
 To see the Next Mentor Orientation Seminar.
 Go to Events

 No. Volunteers with SVPACT meet with a student at their school and only during school terms.
 You are not allowed to meet up with the child out of school or to go to their home or to watch them play sport at the weekends.
-For School Holiday date on Directorate’s Website Click Here.
+For School Holiday dates on Directorate’s Website Click Here.

 In some ACT schools our school volunteers work in a group setting, with other volunteers, to guide students to make a Meccano model of their choice.
 In other schools the school volunteer may be working with a student to improve their reading or their numeracy skills.
 Sometimes, teachers have specific tasks that they want the students to work on with their volunteer.
 In all cases the main focus of the activity is to build a relationship with the volunteer and to improve the student’s confidence and enjoyment at school.